evanthegrayt/dotfiles/README.md

 for the install script to work properly.
 Let the script do all the work for you;
 otherwise, why are you cloning this?

+There are settings I have that are specifically for work that I didn't want to publicly commit, so I have added a feature in all my dotfiles where, if a file exists in your home directory with the same name, but has a `.local` extension, that file will be sourced after the file from the repository is loaded, overwriting settings from the original file.
+You can keep these locally, or store them in a private repository (which is what I've done).

 Obviously, this is set up for my workflow, so don't be surprised if some stuff doesn't work for you.